 Critical Facilities and Evacuation Routes Potentially Affected by Hazard Areas Hazard Type Hazard Area Critical Facilities Affected Evacuation Routes Affected Dam Failure Area near Coles Brook (Could impact a small number of homes) None.
 None.
 Drought Whole Town If severe enough, all critical facilities could be impacted because they rely on well water.
 None.
-Flooding Pull from MAP None.
+Flooding Cone Road, Clark Wright Road, Reservoir Road where it intersects with Town Hill Road and Factory Brook, Chipman Road, Becket Road and East River Road None.
 Town Hill Road (Has never been impassable due to flooding.)
-Hurricanes Whole Town Same as flooding and high winds depending on ext ent of winds and flooding.
+Hurricanes Whole Town Same as flooding and high winds depending on extent of winds and flooding.
 Severe Snowstorms/ Ice Storms Whole Town (Buildings with large flat roofs) All critical facilities could be impacted if loss of power.
 (Some buildings have propane generators that could sustain energy for a few weeks.)
 All evacuation routes.
 (Steep slopes could cause ice issues and Downed Trees could block roads.)
 Severe Thunderstorms/ Wind/Tornado/ Microburst Whole Town (Especially areas prone to flooding and higher elevations) All of the town's critical facilities are located at a higher elevation that could be impacted by wind.
 If downed trees, all evacuation routes could be impacted.
 Wildfire/Brushfire Whole Town (mainly along the railroads) No critical facilities or roads in area alc ong the tracks.